astridx/meinblog/sik/r/react-lift-state/index.md

 ---
-title: "A React Lift State Up & Down Example"
+title: 'A React Lift State Up & Down Example'
-description: "A walkthrough by example on how to lift state up and down in React.
-You will see two examples that illustrate the problem and solution ..."
+description: 'A walkthrough by example on how to lift state up and down in React.
+You will see two examples that illustrate the problem and solution ...'
-date: "2019-05-22T07:52:46+02:00"
+date: '2019-05-22T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react lift state", "react lift state up", "react lift state up example", "react lift state down", "react lifting state"]
+keywords:
+  [
+    'react lift state',
+    'react lift state up',
+    'react lift state up example',
+    'react lift state down',
+    'react lifting state',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />